Blthrst/captchot/README.md

 ---

-After that you can use scripts from `package.json` and enjoy Captchot
+After that you can use scripts from `package.json` and enjoy Captchot.

 ### Integrations: